nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 - SARS-CoV-2 spread extremely quickly in Europe - the virus was likely being transmitted in many countries before they realised.
 This resulted in heavy mixing of European samples early in the pandemic, making it hard to distinguish and identfy introductions from one place to another.
 More recently, we can see more distinct variants associated with particular countries, as viruses have been constrained through travel restrictions.

 - Like other regions, South America had multiple introductions, covering most of the known diversity of SARS-CoV-2.
-After travel restrictions came into place, sequences begin clustering more noticably.
-Unfortutunately, despite severe ongoing epidemcis in many countries, more recent sequences are not readily available.
+After travel restrictions came into place, sequences begin clustering more noticeably.
+Unfortunately, despite severe ongoing epidemics in many countries, more recent sequences are not readily available.

 - Africa also had multiple, diverse introductions early in the pandemic.
 Subsequent travel restrictions seems to have limited mixing among African countries, with most sequences seeming to come from earlier circulating diversity in the same country.

-- A different pictures is shown in the USA, were domestic travel has not been greatly restricted: we see mixing among all states, as well as local transmission.
+- A different picture is shown in the USA, where domestic travel has not been greatly restricted: we see mixing among all states, as well as local transmission.
 In Mexico & Central America, we see examples of geographical clustering in transmission, particularly between California (USA) & Baja California (Mexico).

 ```